 4. Luteal Phase: Scale Back on Exercise and Social Interactions

 As you approach the end of your cycle, tasks that seemed easy-peasy a few days ago may appear a bit more difficult.
-Because your estrogen and progesterone levels are falling, your Human Reproduction “Menstrual cycle and appetite control: implications for weight regulation” View Source .
+Have you noticed that your skin breaks out right before your period?
+Increased acne is characteristic of the luteal phase, which comes right before the menstrual phase.
+Also, because your estrogen and progesterone levels are falling, your appetite begins to increase while energy decreases Human Reproduction “Menstrual cycle and appetite control: implications for weight regulation” View Source .
 This can cause mental and physical exhaustion.

 Knowing this doesn’t mean you have to wave your fitness goals goodbye—you can simply adjust your lifestyle.